 I had never beaten World 1-1 so quickly.

-I left agog and honestly laughing at how so many years had passed, so many times I had gone through this level and I still managed to miss this.
+I was left agog and honestly laughing at how so many years had passed, so many times I had gone through this level and I still managed to miss this secret.

 Super Mario Bros came out in 1985, four years before I was born.
 A game that was released almost 40 years ago is still offering players like me who are open to the experience and not jaded by a sense that higher graphics are an automatic indication of quality, a chance to discover new experiences.

-I played World 1-1 around 10 times while writing this essay just to experience the level and feel how I was being taught to jump and explore.
-I even played the remastered version for All-Star Mario and was left shook by how dramatically different the visuals and sound were.
+I played World 1-1 around 10 times while writing this essay just to experience the level and study how I was being taught to jump and explore.
+I even played the remastered version for Super Mario All Stars and was left shook by how dramatically different the visuals and sound were.
 But like the original, playing this revamped game was a chance to just explore, and when I went down the fourth warp pipe, the reward of 19 coins (I counted them) was waiting every time.

 It’s a little thing, but even discovering a secret that’s been known for decades can still alter my perception of a game level that I seemingly know inside and out.